Maxim-Lanskoy/AutoOstromag/README.md

 1. **Automatic Exploration**: Continuously explores the game world when resources permit
 2. **Combat Automation**: Fights enemies by clicking attack button with human-like delays
 3. **Resource Management**:
-   - Tracks HP and waits for regeneration when below 40 HP
+   - Tracks HP and waits for regeneration when below 80% HP
    - Monitors energy and waits exact regeneration time
    - Tracks gold and experience gains
+   - Detects and tracks energy gains from exploration
 4. **Human-like Behavior**: Random delays between 0.5-2.5 seconds for all actions
 5. **State Recovery**: Can start from any game state and recover from errors